 Compliance is not something to cut corners on.
 In some industries, especially healthcare, penalties for non-compliance can be steep, if not ruinous.

-What should I look for in a MFT solution?
+What Should I Look for in a Managed File Transfer Solution?

 If you’re in the market for an MFT solution, then there are several capabilities to look out for that align with security, file management, and compliance: